SplittyDev/cap/README.md

 # Crates Package Manager
-> A global package manager built on top of cargo and crates.io.
+> A binary package manager built on top of [crates.io](https://crates.io).

 This is a work in progress.

+## Why

+Rust already has an amazing package manager: `cargo`.
+However, cargo is mostly a dependency manager for Rust projects.
+It is not primarily a binary package manager.

+Even though you can install binary crates with cargo, updating and maintaining them properly requires third-party solutions such as `cargo-update`.

+This project aims to provide a simple, easy to use, and reliable binary package manager for Rust.

 ## Installation